nerdguidedc/nerdguidedc.github.io/_posts/2016-04-01-large-synoptic-survey.md

   city: Washington
   state: DC
   zip: 20008
-tags: [ 'Philosophical Society of Washington', 'Lectures' ]
+tags: [ 'Philosophical Society of Washington', 'Astronomy and Aeronautics', 'Lectures' ]
 excerpt: >
   This lecture will discuss the scientific roots of the Large Synoptic Survey Telescope, its support, optical and detector design, supporting